wavemaker/docs/docs/apis-and-services/apis/importing-apis/websockets.md

 - You can handle live data streams in your apps.
 - Choose how incoming data updates the dataset (refresh, append, prepend).
-- Configure and bind data to UI widgets for immediate feedback.
+- Configure and bind data to UI components for immediate feedback.
 - Use secure `wss://` endpoints to avoid browser security issues.

 WebSocket support in WaveMaker makes it easier to build responsive, real-time applications without custom networking code.